 The super key is different from the composite key.
 If in a case we don’t have any candidate key in our relationship then the combination of a possible attribute that can uniquely identify a tuple value is known as a composite key.

-Within this blog post, we have gone through What is the super key in DBMS?
+Within this blog post(What is super key in DBMS), we have gone through What is the super key in DBMS?
 Where is the super key in the database?
-What is the primary key and super key?
+What are the primary key and super key?
 What is the super key and candidate key with an example?
 What is the candidate key in DBMS, Primary key in DBMS, Super key and candidate key, Alternate key in DBMS, Candidate key in DBMS with example

-Hope! you would have enjoyed this blog post.
+Hope! you would have enjoyed this blog post(What is super key in DBMS).
 Please feel free to write to us at [email protected] if you have any query regarding this blog post.

 Have a great time!